TaniMasanori/ml_interpolation/README.md

 ## Acknowledgments

 - SPECFEM3D development team for the core simulation software
+- PyTorch team for the deep learning framework
 - Contributors and users who have provided feedback and suggestions